fedoratechnologies/webpage/README.md

 4. Point the DNS for that hostname at Cloudflare (orange cloud enabled).

 The Worker will proxy all traffic to your GitHub Pages origin while letting you add Cloudflare features (security rules, caching, logging, etc.).

+## Deploying with Cloudflare Workers (Wrangler)

+This repo is configured for `npx wrangler deploy` and serves the contents of `public/` from a Cloudflare Worker.

 ## Customizing the site